Ada-Developers-Academy/daily-curriculum/week17/installfest2.md

 For the sake of speed (and bandwidth), please follow these steps over the weekend if you have access to a reliable internet connection.

+You won't need to use this at all this weekend.
+We'll use it next week.

 ##Install NPM